Panchagarh District: Atwari

 Atwari, a popular tourist spot, has three domed mosques at Mirzapur, Chhaprajhar (Pahar Bhanga) and Sardarpara, which bear the relics of Mughal architecture and the remains of the Zamindar Bari of Aloakhoa.
 The Bara Awliyar Majar is another notable place of interest.

 Atwari has the marks of Bangladesh War of Liberation of 1971.
 There are 2 mass graves, 1 twin grave and 1 martyr memorial monument.

 Panchagarh Sadar

 Maharaja Dighi (Pond) at Bhitargarh is a well-known tourist attraction in the Sadar Upazila.
 Bhitrar Shalmara is a notable lake.
 Shal forest of Bhitargarh and the government forest on the banks of the Chawai and Karatôya rivers are also quite famous.

 During the War of Liberation in 1971, the guerrilla fighters demolished the bridge on the Chawai near the Amarkhana camp thereby obstructing the advance of the Pakistani army towards the north.
 In the initial stage of the war, Maqbul Darji and the Badi Howladar (EPR) were killed in an encounter with the Pakistani army, which lost eighteen of its soldiers.

 The Shaheed Farooque Ahmad Memorial Monument at Dhakka-mara in Panchagarh town, as well as the grave of the martyr freedom fighter Sakimuddin at Jagdal-hat in front of the Baital Aman mosque, mark the War of Liberation.

-Boda

-The Vadeswari mosque, Vadeswari temple and Govinda temple are famous tourist attractions in Boda.